- This policy applies to all applicants applying to study at Empire College London.

 - The College Website

-- Changes made to entry requirements since the publication of printed materials will be communicated as soon as possible via the College Website and VLE.
+- Changes made to entry requirements will be communicated as soon as possible via the College Website and VLE.
 These sources should therefore be considered the most up-to-date and applicable.

 General Entrance Requirements